lucidvision/Real-time-status-updater/README.md

 destroy any existing data in those columns.
 Alter this migration to ensure that, if the database was full of data before the migration, all data would still be intact afterwards.

-## Additional Questions to Answer

-Please include your answers in a text file with the project.

-1. Notice that, in the finished project, the IP addresses are stored as integers in the DB.
-What are the pros and cons of this approach, compared to storing the IP addresses as strings?

-2. Are there any security issues present in the app itself?
-(No need to mention security vulnerabilities within external gems.)
-List any security issues you found, and how to fix them.
-Also list any potential security issues that you investigated which you believe the site to be free of.